Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Introduction

-In this study, we propose co-occurrence DAA, a novel fully unsupervised learning method that discovers phonemes and words by utilizing phonological information as distributional cues and multiple other forms of sensory information as co-occurrence cues.
-The proposed method is based on the probabilistic generative model, HDP-HLM+MLDA, which integrates a hierarchical Dirichlet process hidden language model (HDP-HLM)~\cite{taniguchi2016nonparametric} and multimodal latent Dirichlet allocation (MLDA)~\cite{nakamura2011grounding}.
-The overview of this study is shown in Fig.~\ref{fig:abst}.
-We investigate how the use of co-occurrence cues affects phoneme and word discovery performance, and compare learning results depending on the importance of co-occurrence cues.
-Hence, main contributions are as follows: \begin{enumerate} \item We propose a fully unsupervised learning method, which uses not only distributional cues but also co-occurrence cues, for phoneme and word discovery. \item We show that word segmentation performance improves by using co-occurrence cues. \item We suggest that co-occurrence cues regarding objects facilitates the discovery of words regarding objects. \item Performances of word discovery and object categorization are further improved by increasing the weight of the word modality. \end{enumerate} This study is highly novel, and its results can be applied in basic research domains focused on better understanding of language acquisition, as well as in a variety of practical applications using language (e.g., human-robot interactions).
+In this study, we propose \textbf{co-occurrence DAA}, a novel fully unsupervised learning method that discovers phonemes and words using phonological information as distributional cues and multiple other forms of sensory information as co-occurrence cues.
+The proposed method is based on the probabilistic generative model, \textbf{HDP-HLM+MLDA}, which integrates a hierarchical Dirichlet process hidden language model (HDP-HLM)~\cite{taniguchi2016nonparametric} and multimodal latent Dirichlet allocation (MLDA)~\cite{nakamura2011grounding}. {The integration of the two models is based on the concept of Symbol Emergence in Robotics Tool Kit (SERKET)~{\cite{nakamura2018serket,taniguchi2020neuroSERKET}} using the sampling importance resampling (SIR) method~\cite{rubin1988using}.} SERKET is the theoretical framework for the integration of probabilistic generative models, and the construction and demonstration of the integrated inference algorithm with SIR is one of the novelties of this study.
+The overview of this study is presented in Fig.~\ref{fig:abst}.
+We investigate how co-occurrence cues affect phoneme and word discovery performance and compare learning results depending on the importance of co-occurrence cues.
+Hence, the main contributions are as follows: \begin{enumerate} \item We construct a fully unsupervised learning method that uses not only distributional cues but also co-occurrence cues for phoneme and word discovery. \item We show using co-occurrence cues improves word segmentation performance. {(mainly shown in Table~\ref{tab:ex_1_last_ARI} of Experiment 1)} \item We suggest that co-occurrence cues regarding objects facilitate the discovery of words regarding objects. {(Mainly shown in Figure~\ref{fig:segment1} of Experiment 1)} \item Performances of word discovery and object categorization are further improved by increasing the weight of the word modality. {(Mainly shown in Table~\ref{tab:ex_2_last_ARI} and Figure~\ref{fig:segment2} of Experiment 2)} \end{enumerate} This study is novel, and its results can be applied in basic research domains focused on a better understanding of language acquisition, as well as in a variety of practical applications using language (e.g., human-robot interactions).
 Here, we open the source code of the proposed method and speech dataset on GitHub\footnote{\url{https://github.com/a-taniguchi/NPB-DAA-MLDA}}.